 Each week, participants will be reading, writing, and posting to our online course platform.
 There are four required webinars, all on Monday evenings at 7pm ET.
 Tentatively, these are scheduled for July 13 and 27, and August 10 and 24.
 The course culminates with a team project, with presentations at the final webinar.

 Most participants report spending about 4 hours/week on reading and coursework throughout the seven weeks of the course.

 There are two readers, both available through inSpirit:

 - Required: In the Interim, 2nd edition, Edited by Barbara Child and Keith Kron

 - Encouraged (especially for those directly leading transitional work): The Spirit That Moves, Edited by Barbara Child

-The first page of the Professional Interim Training application form provides important information about the training, including the time commitment, course expectations, and withdrawal policy.
+The Summer 2020 application form is now available.
+Note that the first page of the application provides important information about the training, including the time commitment, course expectations, and withdrawal policy.